GreigHuth/ghttpd/README.md

 Gurgs HTTP server, a cross-platform high performance, multithreaded HTTP response server.
 I wrote this server as part of my dissertation.
 This server is still in its infancy and as such, only supports HTTP 200 requests.

 ## Current Features
-Multithreaded
+- Multithreaded

-Leverages EPOLL/KQUEUE system calls to achieve high throughput and low latency.
+- Leverages EPOLL/KQUEUE system calls to achieve high throughput and low latency.

+- Basic HTTP response that can be used for benchmarking clients or hardware.

 ## Planned Features
-Extend it to support more HTTP responses.
+- Extend it to support more HTTP responses.

-Extend it to serve HTML and CSS from files on disk.
-(In Progress) Implement better performance tracking features
+- Extend it to serve HTML and CSS from files on disk.
+(In Progress)

+- Implement better performance tracking features.